lateralblast/manx/README.md

 To-do:

-- Add install options to grub menu rather than having to create a specific ISO
-  - ZFS install
-  - EXT4/XFS/BTRFS install or raw/LVM partitions
-  - Attended/Unattended (e.g. manual run of install script and/or reboot)
-- Add other filesystem options
 - Add support for pass-thru PCIe devices
 - Add otion to create and run KVM/QEMU VM to test ISO
 - Add ability to create image in a NixOS docker container